Cancer in cats: Exposure to sun

 The risk of skin cancer increases when a cat is exposed to direct sunlight for prolonged periods.
 White cats, or cats with white faces and ears, should not be allowed out on sunny days.
 Depending on climate and time zone, between the hours of 10:00 am to 4:00 pm, it is recommended to keep domesticated cats indoors, as the sun is at its highest peak between these times.
 Sun block is also available for cats, which can help prevent skin irritation, and a veterinarian should be contacted to find out which brands are appropriate and to use on cats.

 Exposure to second-hand smoke

 Cats living in a smoker's household are three times more likely to develop lymphoma.
 Compared to living in a smoke-free environment, cats exposed to passive smoking also have a greater chance of developing squamous cell carcinoma or mouth cancer.
 Cancer risk also arises from the cat's grooming habits.
-As cats lick themselves while they groom, they increase chances of taking in the carcinogens that gather on their fur, which then come into contact with their mucus membranes.
+As cats lick themselves while they groom, they increase chances of taking in the carcinogens that gather on their fur, which then come into contact with their mucous membranes.